Join us on Discord, invite your peers, professors, and proud instrumentalists and vocalists. This conversation won’t have itself!

 What is TM(a)EF?

-Help grow this (free!) community forum by sharing the Invitation link to anyone you feel could and should be a part of the future of Texas Music Ed. https://discord.gg/9hhBevb
+Help grow this (free!) community forum by sharing the Invitation link to anyone you feel could and should be a part of the future of academic and competitive music. https://discord.gg/9hhBevb

 What is Discord?